miretchin/anndata2ri/README.rst

 AnnData ↭ SingleCellExperiment
 ==============================

+This is nearly identical to the version found in the theislab repository.
+The difference is it installs using setup.py so that `pip` works properly on Broad Institute's Terra servers.

 RPy2 converter from AnnData_ to SingleCellExperiment_ and back.

 You can for example use it to process your data using both Scanpy_ and Seurat_, as described in this `example notebook`_